 The International Congress on Peer Review and Biomedical Publication aims to encourage research into the quality and credibility of peer review and scientific publication, to establish the evidence base on which scientists can improve the conduct, reporting, and dissemination of scientific research.
 Abstracts from all talks and any resultant papers are included in the Congress archive.

 The annual international Peer Review Week celebrates peer review’s role in maintaining scientific quality.
 The event brings together individuals, institutions, and organisations committed to sharing the message that all good peer review is critical to scholarly communications.
-The event’s website also includes a library of literature on peer review, including everything from tutorials on how to conduct peer review to research on best practices.

 In 2006, Nature hosted a Peer Review Debate to answer questions such as what is the best method of peer review and are the ethical concerns of peer review.
 The 22 articles of analyses and perspectives from leading scientists, publishers and other stakeholders are no longer available.
 However, from 2006 to 2010, the conversation about peer review continued at the Nature.com-hosted blog Peer-to-peer, which has now been archived but remains available for reading.